Bedlam: It’s More Than Just a Game in the Sooner State

 Oklahoma doesn’t have a professional football team, and don’t get me wrong there are some huge Dallas Cowboys and Kansas City Chiefs fans around here, but this landscape is dominated by those who are passionate about their teams on Saturday.
 Nearly every family that I know has fans on both sides of the fence and that leads to some interesting table talk come Thanksgiving.
 Therein lies the beauty of this rivalry.
 It’s the people that you know and spend time with.
 People you see and talk to every day.
 Someone that you can have bragging right over for 364 days.
 It’s personal and close-to-home.

 To help me paint the picture I recently interviewed a couple of people that I see or talk to every day.
 I asked them a few questions about this rivalry and what it looks like from both points-of-view, being that one is an OU fan and the other an OSU fan.
 Our commentary is below:

 When you are arguing with a fan of the other team, what is your “haymaker?”
 What is the one thing that you know will get under their skin or flat out end the argument?

-OU Fan: “Caleb Williams has the chance to tie Gundy’s win total in one season.
-That’s all you have to say.
+OU Fan: “How many times has Mike Gundy beaten us?
+That’s all you have to ask.
 The series record, what is like 100 to like 10?
 Something like that.
 I just know it’s not even close.”